-Verizon Samsung Galaxy S III Jelly Bean update leaks out carrying build number VRBLJ1Alex Wagner - Deputy Managing Editor, News Desk
+Verizon Samsung Galaxy S III Jelly Bean update leaks out carrying build number VRBLJ1Alex Wagner - Editorial Director of News and Content

 Own a Samsung Galaxy S III on Verizon and in the mood for some leaked update flashing this weekend?
 If so, you'll be pleased to hear that a Jelly Bean update for Verizon's Galaxy S III has leaked out and is now available for brave souls to download over at XDA-developers.
 The update is version VRBLJ1 and it brings the phone up to Android version 4.1.1.
 This is the second Jelly Bean leak for the Verizon Galaxy S III this month, with the previous update bearing the version number VRBLI5.